ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **What if I forget my mask?**

-The requirement to wear a mask is a state/county regulation, and you must have a face mask to enter any dining facility.
-Unfortunately, if you forget your mask, you will not be able to enter the facility.
-Additional masks are not available, and you will be asked to leave until you are able to return with your mask.
-Please note: You will also need to be properly wearing a mask to pick up to-go food orders.
+The requirement to wear a face covering is a state/county regulation, and you must have a face covering to enter any dining facility.
+Unfortunately, if you forget your face covering, you will not be able to enter the facility.
+Additional face coverings are not available, and you will be asked to leave until you are able to return with your face covering.
+Please note: You will also need to be properly wearing a face covering to pick up to-go food orders.

 ## Getting Around Campus

 **Are the campus shuttles operating at this time? **

 Yes they are!
 Please review [Transportation and Parking FAQs](https://taps.ucsc.edu/taps-archive/covid-19-taps-faq.html) related to COVID-19.
-Masks are [required](https://news.ucsc.edu/2021/08/face-coverings-guidance.html) to board and ride Campus Transit and METRO buses.
+Face covering are [required](https://news.ucsc.edu/2021/08/face-coverings-guidance.html) to board and ride Campus Transit and METRO buses.
 No mask, no ride.

 **Are city buses running?**